alpico/github-notion-importer/README.md

 ### Notion

 - [Create an integration](https://www.notion.so/my-integration)
 - Create an issue board.
-Any further changes to the board needed will be performed automatically, so don't worry about matching a template or anything.
 - [Find out the user IDs of the people on the issue board](https://developers.notion.com/reference/get-users)
+- Create a relation to separate the different repositories you're adding issues from in your issue board.
+Take note of the ID of the page holding the issues for this specific repository.
+- Any further changes to the board needed will be performed automatically, so don't worry about matching a template or anything.

 ### Github